CamdenChin/Face-Picker/README.md

 ## Blog Post

 **Read the full blog post explaining this project:**
-[Link to your blog post - add this before submission]

 The blog post provides a non-technical explanation of this project, covering:
 - Introduction and problem statement